buepro/typo3-pizpalue/Documentation/User/Various.rst

 ============================= =============================================================================
 Class                         Description
 ============================= =============================================================================
-pp-gallery-item-left          Aligns the gallery items (e.g. images) to the left pp-gallery-item-right         Aligns the gallery items to the right pp-gallery-item-join          Joins the gallery items by removing any margin and padding pp-gallery-item-shadow        Adds a shadow to the gallery items pp-image-overlay              Overlays the heading to the image.
+pp-gallery-item-center        Center align gallery items (e.g. images) and don't scale images pp-gallery-item-left          Left aligns gallery items and don't scale images pp-gallery-item-right         Right aligns gallery items and don't scale images pp-gallery-item-join          Joins the gallery items by removing any margin and padding pp-gallery-item-shadow        Adds a shadow to the gallery items pp-image-overlay              Overlays the heading to the image.
 Used with image content element